 DEATH OF A GENIUS: The grave of William Shakespeare, at the Holy Trinity Church, Stratford, Warwickshire.
 Not all the facts about when, where and how Shakespeare died are known to us.
 The most elusive details concern the exact circumstances of his death, which Shakespeare scholars debate to this day.

-The number of people worldwide who Google the phrase, “Shakespeare syphilis” each month.
+The global number who Google the phrase, “Shakespeare syphilis” each month.

-The number of people worldwide who Google the phrase, “Shakespeare drugs” each month.
+The global number who Google the phrase, “Shakespeare drugs” each month.

-The number of people worldwide who Google the phrase, “Shakespeare alcohol” each month.
+The global number who Google the phrase, “Shakespeare alcohol” each month.

-The number of people worldwide who Google the question, “When, where and how did Shakespeare die?” each month.
+The global number who Google the question, “When, where and how did Shakespeare die?” each month.

-*All figures for “William Shakespeare's Death According to Google Search”, supplied by Google.
+*All figures for “Where, When & How Did Shakespeare Die? - According to Google Search”, supplied by Google.
 Stats include global totals for laptop and desktop computers and mobile devices.